Thank you, you have successfully subscribed to our newsletter! Enjoy reading our tips and recommendations.

 Anthony A. Martino opened his first auto repair shop, focusing primarily on transmission repair, in 1957 and expanded the Anthony A. Martino Company (AAMCO) in the early 1960s.
 The franchise now has more than 650 locations in the United States and offers a wide variety automotive services.

-- Franchise locations: AAMCO has independently owned and operated franchises, so exact services, prices and discounts vary by location.
+Franchise locations: AAMCO has independently owned and operated franchises, so exact services, prices and discounts vary by location.
 This fact also means that when customers visit their local AMMCO, they are supporting local business owners.

-- iGAAUGE: The AMMCO app serves as a roadside companion.
+iGAAUGE: The AMMCO app serves as a roadside companion.
 It can tell users how far they are from the nearest AMMCO location, help them remember to keep a regular preventative maintenance schedule, chat with a technician to troubleshoot automotive problems and more.
 The app can be downloaded on Apple and Android devices.

-- Transmission services: AAMCO’s founder originally focused primarily on the new demand (in the 1950s) for servicing automatic transmissions.
+Transmission services: AAMCO’s founder originally focused primarily on the new demand (in the 1950s) for servicing automatic transmissions.
 The company continues to provide a wide variety of transmission services, including the most comprehensive transmission services in the industry the Power Purge® and Power Purge® Plus Transmission Flush.

-- Warranties: Warranties that come with products consumers purchase at one AAMCO or extended warranties purchased from one location will be honored at all franchise locations.
+Warranties: Warranties that come with products consumers purchase at one AAMCO or extended warranties purchased from one location will be honored at all franchise locations.

-AAMCO Company Profile
+AAMCO Company Information

 - Company Name: